Professor, Microbiology, Immunology, and Cancer Biology

 Basic and translational brain tumor research

-Our research focuses on understanding the molecular basis of brain tumor and glioblastoma development and growth and on using the acquired knowledge to identify new therapeutic targets and develop new therapeutic approaches.
-Specifically, the following projects are ongoing in the lab at this time:
+Our research focuses on understanding the molecular basis of brain tumor development and growth and on using the acquired knowledge to identify new targets and develop new approaches for experimental brain tumor therapy.
+Specifically, the following projects are ongoing in my lab at this time:

-We previously established the MET pathway as a contributor to brain tumor malignancy.
+Project 2: To study the roles and therapeutic targeting of MET and other RTKs in brain tumors.
+We have previously established the MET pathway as a contributor to brain tumor malignancy and growth.
 Clinically applicable inhibitors of MET have been subsequently developed but have thus far failed to achieve significant effects in human patients.
 We hypothesized that this failure is due to signaling redundancy and compensatory mechanisms involving various other pathways and molecules including other RTKs.
-Our goal is to understand how MET interacts with these pathways and molecules, and to use this understanding to develop new therapies that target MET in combination with other molecules.
+Our goals are to understand how MET interacts with these pathways and molecules at the molecular and functional levels, and to use this understanding to develop new therapies that target MET in combination with other molecules in order to achieve greater anti-tumor effects.
 We are also interested in uncovering the determinants of sensitivity and resistance to MET inhibitors in order to better select patients that will benefit for MET inhibition and to develop new approaches for overcoming resistance to anti-MET drugs.
+We are also exploring conceptually novel approaches that are based on our new discoveries on ligand-induced oncogene addiction and microRNAs to enhance the efficacy of anti-RTK therapies.